Companies are losing 20-30% of their revenue every year due to inefficient processes.

 Streamlining a process to behave as highlighted above often requires an automation platform that can listen for specific business events; where once the predefined event takes place, the platform goes on to perform the appropriate set of actions either in real time or at a predefined point in the future.

-Related: What is a process flow?
+Related: What is process automation?

 Examples of streamlined processes